 You would be surprised at how some people interpret the phrase ‘paint all painted surfaces’.
 Some tenants take it as… roll one layer of white paint over a bright red wall, and they feel the resulting flamingo pink is perfectly acceptable.
 Having a PCR means you can refer back to the paint colour at lease commencement and, thus, what colour they should be at the end of the lease.

 This one seems pretty simple: If you put a sign up during the tenancy, then please take it down.

-Sometimes it’s as simple as wanting to save time.
+Sometimes it’s as simple as wanting to save time and hassle.
 A Property Condition Report saves time because the condition at the beginning of the lease was agreed upon between all parties prior to lease commencement.

 Everyone knows that time equals money, so avoid costly and time-consuming disputes by adequately documenting the condition of your commercial premises prior to a tenant taking possession.
 Well maintained properties preserve their capital value and benefit from reduced vacancy rates.
 It’s just good business practice.